They wanted to go to IKEA. And they were driving.

 Like his art complex, nostalgic and occasionally disturbing collages culled from childrens book illustrations, vintage lithographs, coloring books, vintage paint-by-number images, personal papers, original typed sermons, canceled checks, Green Stamps, light bulbs, cigarette papers, vintage wallpaper and science book cutouts Marcus and his choice of dress-up clothes are also vintage, also original.

 For the opening, he chose a close-fitted 1940s suit, a florid Maxfield Parrish tie, and a black, broad-brimmed hat, Amish-style.
-The show Happily Ever After is quintessential Marcus.
+The show Happily Ever After

 But come Saturday morning when we awoke to frost, I dreaded the worst.
 If we couldnt get into the Aquarium - which looked doubtful - wed get lost on one of the Peachtree streets, lose our car in a parking lot, and Id have to go to IKEA.